rsalmond/resume/README.md

 Software

- * RAID (md), Logical Voluming (lvm), S3
+ * Saltstack, Ansible, Chef
+ * Terraform, Vagrant, Packer
+ * Fabric, Boto
+ * Docker, ECS, Kubernetes
  * MySQL, PostgreSQL, Amazon Aurora, RDS, DB2
- * Cassandra, DynamoDB
+ * DynamoDB, Cassandra
+ * RabbitMQ, SQS, Kinesis
  * nginx, Apache, ELB/ALB
  * Gunicorn, PHP-FPM, uWSGI, Tomcat, PhusionPassenger
- * RabbitMQ, SQS, Kinesis
- * Fabric, Boto, Saltstack, Chef, Terraform
- * Vagrant, Docker, ECS, Kubernetes
  * Consul
+ * RAID (md), Logical Voluming (lvm), S3

 __Experience__ has allowed my to sharpen my skills.

 > Cisco (OpenDNS) Vancouver, BC 2017 - Present, Senior Software Engineer

-Part of a team tasked with delivering a managed Kubernetes service as part of an internal cloud platform.
-Designed and delivered managed clusters integrated with internal services for authentication, networking, and secrets.
+Part of a team responsible for delivering a managed Kubernetes service as part of an internal cloud platform.
+Designed and delivered managed clusters integrated with several other internal services for authentication, networking, and secrets.

+Identified key metrics and events to track for monitoring and alerting, wrote runbooks, and participated in on-call rotation.

+Worked with users new to Kubernetes to help them get started with essential concepts, understand how to structure their deployments, and use community standard tools like Helm.

 > Librato (SolarWinds) Vancouver, BC 2016 - 2017, Site Reliability Engineer

-Part of an IP acquisition of TraceView technology and personnel, joined the operations team and began building groundwork for a product unifying distributed tracing with metrics monitoring.
+Part of an IP acquisition of technology and personnel.
+Joined the operations team and began building the groundwork for a product unifying distributed tracing technology with metrics monitoring.

 Designed, documented, and implemented cloud infrastructure using Terraform and Saltstack and integrating with existing chatops and internal operations APIs.

-Continued to participate in operational on-call support of legcy TraceView system.
+Continued to participate in operational on-call support of legcy systems.

 > AppNeta Vancouver, BC 2015 - 2016, QA Engineer

-Hired as the first dedicated QA staff for TraceView, a distributed tracing system for performance analysis of web applications.
+Hired as the first dedicated QA staff for a distributed tracing system for web applications.

 Worked closely with the development team devising test plans, verifying bug fixes, and evaluating features.